Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="refined-wood">

 **Planks and other refined wood** should be upscaled with a lot of linear dithering and small amounts of antialiasing, to accurately portray a wood grain material.
-Another method of doing this which is useful for planks involves stretching the vanilla texture, tiling it downwards, and fixing any awkward areas.
-Alternatively, if it cannot work well, simply extend out the detail to portray a linear look.
+A method of doing this which is useful for planks involves stretching the vanilla texture, tiling it downwards, and fixing any awkward areas.
+Alternatively, if this method does not work well, simply extend out the detail to portray a linear look.
+Do not add colors unless absolutely necessary, and preserve default's contrast where possible.

 <img src="/images/pages/textures/classicfaithful/34.png" alt="refined wood textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 34:</b> Examples of refined wood.
 Note the detailed and linear look.</i></p>